HMS Valiant (1914)

 HMS Valiant was one of five Queen Elizabeth-class battleships built for the Royal Navy during the early 1910s.
+She was built at Devonport Royal Dockyard between January 1914 and November 1914, and entered service shortly after the outbreak of the First World War.
 She participated in the Battle of Jutland during the First World War as part of the Grand Fleet.
 Other than that battle, and the inconclusive Action of 19 August, her service during the war generally consisted of routine patrols and training in the North Sea.

-She saw further action during the Second World War in the Mediterranean and Far East.
+During the interwar period, she was one of several warships involved in the Invergordon Mutiny, in which sailors struck against pay cuts.
+Valiant saw further action during the Second World War in the Mediterranean, where her service included destroying Vichy ships at Mers-el-Kébir and the Battle of Cape Matapan, during which time Prince Philip, Duke of Edinburgh served aboard as a midshipman.
+While in drydock in Alexandria, the battleship was severely damaged by an Italian raid.
+After additional refits and service in Sicily, she was sent to join the Eastern Fleet, raiding Japanese bases in Indonesia, before a drydock accident in Ceylon resulted in Valiant being returned to Devonport and decommissioned.

 Design and description

-The Queen Elizabeth-class ships were designed to form a fast squadron for the fleet that was intended to operate against the leading ships of the opposing battleline.
+The Queen Elizabeth-class ships were designed to form a fast squadron for the fleet intended to operate against the leading ships of the opposing battleline.
 This required maximum offensive power and a speed several knots faster than any other battleship to allow them to defeat any type of ship.

 Ship measures and propulsion

 Valiant had a length overall of 639 ft 9 in, a beam of 90 ft 7 in and a deep draught of 33 ft.
 She had a normal displacement of 32590 LT and displaced 33260 LT at deep load.
 She was powered by two sets of Brown-Curtis steam turbines, each driving two shafts using steam from 24 Babcock & Wilcox boilers.
 The turbines were rated at 75000 shp and intended to reach a maximum speed of 25 kn.
 The ship had a range of 5000 nmi at a cruising speed of 12 kn.
 Her crew numbered 919 officers and ratings in 1915 and 1,218 in 1919.